Why Healing Feels Unsafe: Shadow Work and the Nervous System

 shadow work is not only psychological.
 It is also physiological.
 Your body, and especially your nervous system, plays a central role in how safe it feels to explore your inner world.

-less about confronting darkness and more about creating enough safety for truth to gently reveal itself.
+Shadow work becomes less about forcing difficult emotions to surface and more about creating enough safety for hidden patterns to reveal themselves naturally.

 This topic is also part of our wider